foundata/guidelines/containerfile-style-guide.md

 - Release only from a protected, reviewed source revision through trusted CI.

+**You SHOULD:**

+- Write smoke and structure tests with a dedicated harness instead of accumulating unstructured shell.
+[Testinfra](https://testinfra.readthedocs.io/) is the default recommendation; [Goss](https://github.com/goss-org/goss) is a suitable alternative when a single Go binary with YAML assertions is preferred over a Python toolchain.
+- Test a clean no-cache build periodically in addition to ordinary cached builds.
+- Enforce a maximum image-size or layer regression threshold derived from the application, not a universal byte limit.
+- Test the published digest after pulling it from Quay.
+- Run scheduled rebuilds even when application source has not changed so base and package security updates are consumed.

+**You MUST NOT:**

+- Add a Containerfile formatting tool to the pipeline.

-Hadolint is the de-facto standard Containerfile linter and also runs ShellCheck against `RUN` shell code.
-Run it with a pinned version and keep policy-level rule decisions in a committed configuration file rather than in flags:
+Run Hadolint with a pinned version and keep policy-level rule decisions in a committed configuration file rather than in flags.
+Use an inline suppression only for a narrow, single-instruction exception, and expect occasional false positives on Buildah-supported syntax that Docker popularized later:

 ```sh
 hadolint Containerfile